Getting the Australian Border Force (ABF) involved

-A trade mark or copyright owner can request Customs to prevent infringing goods from being imported into Australia.
+A trade mark or copyright owner can request Australian Border Force to prevent infringing goods from being imported into Australia.

-To obtain Customs' help you must lodge a notice of objection that sets out the nature of the IP rights being infringed and the goods in question.
+To obtain help from ABF you must lodge a notice of objection that sets out the nature of the IP rights being infringed and the goods in question.

 This is a temporary provision designed to stop the unauthorised importation and distribution of goods.
 This measure allows you time to seek a court order to permanently prevent importation of these goods.